sebastianwilczek/songpt/README.md

 Input prompts may either be string prompts ("keywords") or a list of already present songs. songpt attempts to extract a common category among the given songs.
 Additionally, the package has functions to query the returned song title names against Spotify and to create playlists based on the generated suggestions.

+**CAUTION: songpt uses the experimental fetch introduced in Node.js v17.
+Usage of v18 LTS or above is required.**

 ## Try it out

 You can find a web platform using songpt here: [songpt.ai](https://songpt-ai.web.app).
 The platform allows you to generate playlists based on text input.
 It requires access to an OpenAI API key to work.
 The sources can be found in this repository: [songpt-ai](https://github.com/sebastianwilczek/songpt-ai).